hpacheco/ses/labs/Lab1.md

 if (system(command) < 0) { ... }
 ```

 We can now compile the instrumented program and run it with Taintgrind.
-Note how the outcome of the analysis taints exactly 8 bytes of the input that are copied to the output bytes (note that each 8-byte block is printed in reverse order since `amd64` uses a little endian representation).
+Note how the outcome of the analysis taints exactly 8 bytes of the input that are copied to the output bytes [^1].
 <details>
 <summary>Result</summary>